 Raphael Hefti provides the most visually pleasing offering: large upright glass mirrors coated in a UV protected chemical glaze, resulting in a beautiful iridescent sheen.
 The mirrors act as a display tool for the viewer and for the other works within the gallery – a non-computerized selflessness.

 American, Shana Moulton, offers a video surreally depicting a woman’s attempts to rid herself of restless leg syndrome.
 Some imaginative imagery is created with kaleidoscope camerawork, making more interesting what would otherwise be an obvious comment on media pressure towards beauty and the body.

 g is the most sardonic piece: a Macbook with a steel faceted ball pressing on the letter G in an endless list.
 A clear interpretation of the world’s genuflect bow to the digital age, it is an unabashedly absurd gesture that completely encapsulates the point of the show.

 Between clips of dead dogs, political unrest, and up-skirt camera shots, this collection provides a varied range of the detriments and benefits of digital saturation, through contemporary and prospective eyes.

-No One Lives Here is at the Royal College of Art until March 24th 2013, for further information visit here.
+No One Lives Here is at the Royal College of Art until March 24th 2013.
+For further information visit the exhibition’s website here.